 - Bread, bagels, muffins and the like - I know, I love bread too!
 But honestly, this is something that will only spike insulin and leave you hungry for more.
 Is it worth it?

 - Tropical fruit - bananas, papayas, mango and pineapple - all great fruits, but very high in sugar.
 They’re lovely as a treat, but not as a daily staple.

-Just because it’s low carb, doesn’t mean it’s necessarily good for you.
+Just because it will fit in your 21 Day Fix meal plan, doesn’t mean it’s necessarily good for you.

 I believe that having high standards when it comes to food, lovers, friends and jobs is a bold and wildly successful way to love yourself!